noelkonagai/IDD-Fa19-Lab2/README.md

 **e.
 Include a copy of your Lowly Multimeter code in your lab write-up.**

+In order to achieve this circuit, I changed the circuit design by integrating a 10kOhm resistor in lieu of the potentiometer that served to adjust the contrast of the LCD.
+Once I freed up the potentiometer, I integrated it again in the circuit with 5V as input, the middle pin connected to the A0 pin, and the GND pin to ground.

+Here is a working [video](https://youtu.be/2GSZCz1kAis) of the voltmeter.

 ```java
 // include the library code:
 #include <LiquidCrystal.h>